pop-os/docs/src/customize-pop/gnome-tweaks-extensions/user-themes.md

 ### Using GNOME Tweaks and Extensions

-Launch GNOME Tweaks, then select the `Appearance Tab` and choose a theme from the `Shell` dropdown menu.
+Launch GNOME Tweaks, then select the `Appearance` tab and select Pop options for all available theme settings.
+You should also disable any additional extensions you have installed if you want to fully restore the default COSMIC experience.

+>**Note**: Navigating to [Appearance settings](/customize-pop/appearance-settings.md) in the Settings application and selecting a Pop!\_OS theme will also reset the shell theme.

 ![Select Theme from Appearance Tab](/images/user-themes/reset-theme.png)